Grout Pond Campground

 Directions

-From Route 7 in Arlington, take the Arlington exit and turn west on Route 313.
-Take the first right onto South Road and follow to the end.
-Turn right onto Kansas Road, cross Route 7 and the two-lane bridge.
-After the bridge, turn right onto Kelley Stand Road (Stratton-Arlington Road) and travel east for about 10.3 miles.
-Turn right onto Forest Road 262 and follow to the end.
-From Route 100 in West Wardsboro, travel west on Kelley Stand Road for about 6 miles, turn left onto Forest Road 262 and follow to the end.
+From Route 7 in Arlington: Take Route 313 west, then turn right onto South Road and follow to the end.
+Turn right onto Kansas Road, cross Route 7 and a two-lane bridge, then turn right onto Kelley Stand Road and travel east approximately 10.3 miles.
+Turn right onto Forest Road 262 (Grout Pond Road) and follow to the end.
+From Route 100 in West Wardsboro: Travel west on Kelley Stand Road for about 6 miles, then turn left onto Grout Pond Road.

 Amenities